dirigible-io/dirigible-io.github.io/help/faq.md

 ## How to register my injected service? ##

-Once you make the your injected service available as OSGi plugin packaged into your WAR file, you can use the interface `com.sap.dirigible.runtime.scripting.IContextService` to register it.
-Actual configurations should be similar to ones at `com.sap.dirigible.runtime.wiki` plugin
+Once you make the your injected service available as OSGi plugin packaged into your WAR file, you can use the interface `org.eclipse.dirigible.runtime.scripting.IContextService` to register it.
+Actual configurations should be similar to ones at `org.eclipse.dirigible.runtime.wiki` plugin

 ## How to integrate my non-Java framework? ##